Git - The Important Parts

 Limit the subject line to 50 characters

 Secondly, it is helpful to limit the subject line to around fifty characters.
 This is foremost a guide to keeping our messages concise and let people browse them more easily when reading a list of commits to find the right one.
 But it also makes sense because much of the Git tooling out there cannot show an unlimited number of characters when displaying commit messages.

 The third good practice is to capitalize the subject line of a Git commit message.
 That makes it easier for people to see where it starts and to read it because it feels more natural.

 Do not end the subject line with punctuation

-The fourth guideline is that using punctuation in a commit messages unnecessarily makes it longer.
-Mostly commit messages are not proper sentences and don’t deserve a period at the end anyway.
+The fourth guideline is that using punctuation in a commit messages unnecessarily lengthens it.
+Mostly, commit messages are not proper sentences and don’t deserve a period at the end anyway.

 Use the imperative mood in the subject line